gregraka/gregraka.github.io/qs_admins_sysreqs.md

 - Hardware topology:
   - One machine that contains the application, web, and database server, and local storage.
-  - Another machine that contains your site's pre-existing LDAP or Active Directory server.
+  - Separate machine that contains your site's pre-existing LDAP or Active Directory server.

 - Hardware specification:
-  One server with at least 2 CPU cores, 16GB RAM, and local storage as needed.
+  - One server with:
+  - Mimimum of 2 CPU cores
+  - 16GB RAM
+  - Local storage (as needed)

 - Transport Layer Security (formerly known as SSL)
   TLS is provide with Apache, using a standard certificate accord to the [Apache documentation](https://httpd.apache.org/docs/2.4/ssl/ssl_howto.html).